Delsin-Yu/GDPanelFramework/README.md

 PanelManager.PopPanelContainer(this);
 ```

-> Please note that, when working with customized panel containers, be careful when `spawning panels under a panel/custom container` that's `getting deleted in the future`, while the framework is trying its best to handle deleted panels, it is possible to `delete custom panel containers that have active panels lives under`, such behavior will possibly crash the framework, developers are recommended to e`nsure every panel under a custom container has closed` before `poping/deleting that container`.
+> Please note that, when working with customized panel containers, be careful when `spawning panels under a panel/custom container` that's `getting deleted in the future`, while the framework is trying its best to handle deleted panels, it is possible to `delete custom panel containers that have active panels live under`, such behavior will possibly crash the framework, developers are recommended to `ensure every panel under a custom container has closed` before `popping/deleting that container`.

 ### The `Panel Tweener`